click2install/zacacoin/README.md

 &nbsp;

-## Multiple Master Nodes on one server
+## Multiple master nodes on one server
 The script allows for multiple nodes to be setup.
 During the execution of the script you have the opportunity to decide on a port and rpc port to use for the node.
 Each node runs under are different user account which the script creates for you.

 &nbsp;